On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 \subsection{Lensing and detection probabilities}

-Given all these parameters - the lens parameters, the source parameters and the gravitational wave parameters, they need to be combined.
-Because not all combinations are as likely to generate a lens system, we construct a lens system probability, consisting of several terms. \begin{enumerate} \item The first factor is a geometrical term and concerns the lensing cross section, i.e. the area within the relevant caustic in the source plane $\sigma_c(\vb*\theta_l,\vb*\theta_s)$.
-The probability of a random GW event in the sky to occur inside that caustic is
+Not all galaxies are equally likely to host BBHs, nor are all galaxies equally likely to lens the BBH.\footnote{For example, a galaxy with more stellar matter is more likely to host the binary black hole, and a more massive galaxy is more likely to strongly lens the binary black hole than a lighter one.} We combine all the previous ingredients to finally fold in our analysis the probability that a given system hosts a strongly lensed BBH. \begin{enumerate} \item The first factor is a geometrical term and concerns the lensing cross section, i.e. the area within the relevant caustic in the source plane $\sigma_c(\vb*\theta_l,\vb*\theta_s)$.
+The probability density\footnote{In this manuscript, we denote probability densities with $p$ and probabilities (that are between 0 and 1) with (capital) $P$.} of a random GW event in the sky to occur inside that caustic is

-The lens and source parameters $\vb*\theta_l$ and $\vb*\theta_s$ follow the PDFs as earlier discussed. \item Additionally there is the probability that a particular source galaxy with parameters $\vb*\theta_s$ emits a gravitationa wave.
+The lens and source parameters $\vb*\theta_l$ and $\vb*\theta_s$ follow the PDFs as earlier discussed. \item Additionally there is the probability that a particular source galaxy with parameters $\vb*\theta_s$ emits a gravitational wave.
 What this exactly looks like is quite uncertain.
 Predictions based on stellar population modelling vary \citep{artaleHostGalaxiesMerging2019,santoliquidoCosmicMergerRate2021} and observationally the redshift evolution is most likely bracketed between the star formation rate and the stellar mass density \citep{abbottPopulationPropertiesCompact2021}.
-We, therefore, consider two models, one where the GW emission probability is proportional to the stellar mass of the source galaxy
+We, therefore, consider two models\footnote{The SFRs and stellar masses that are inputs to these models are obtained as part of our sampling of source galaxies, see \cref{sec:sourcepop}.}: one where the GW emission probability is proportional to the stellar mass of the source galaxy,

-and one where the probability is proportional to the galaxy's star formation rate (in the last \SI{100}{Myr})
+and one where the probability is proportional to the galaxy's star formation rate (in the last \SI{100}{Myr}),

+where $A_{M_*}$ and $A_\text{SFR}$ are constants of proportionality (e.g. the number of GWs per year per solar mass).